Cleveland State Vikings men's basketball: NCAA Division I Tournament history

 Cleveland State has made three appearances in the NCAA Division I men's basketball tournament, having a record of 3–3.

 NIT results

 Cleveland State has appeared in the National Invitation Tournament six times, with the Vikings having a record of 3–6.

 CBI results

-The Vikings have received one College Basketball Invitational (CBI) berth.
-Their record is 0–1.
+The Vikings have received three College Basketball Invitational (CBI) berths.
+Their combined record is 3–3.

 CIT results

 Cleveland State has appeared in the CollegeInsider.com Postseason Tournament twice, having a combined record of 1–2.

 Retired numbers

 Cleveland State has retired four numbers in program history.

 Head Coaching History

 Championships

 Cleveland State has won six regular season championships (1985, 1986, 1993, 2011, 2021, 2022) and three conference tournaments (1986, 2009, 2021).